ARMN88/Shop-Bot/README.md

   - [x] Get data from config
       - [x] Send to client
 - [ ] **Bot**
-  - [x] create `/setup` command for adding Id's and creating transaction channel
-  - [x] check if guild is signed up
-      - [x] make `guild.json` which has a list of verified guilds
   - [ ] create `/help` command
   - [ ] Send Webhooks for new items (Premium)
   - [ ] Track XP/Levels (Premium)